 It’s a good idea to set these dates in your calendar at the start of every tax year.

 How to Calculate Estimated Quarterly Taxes

-Unfortunately, knowing why you have to pay estimated quarterly taxes and figuring out how to submit them is the easy part.
-The hard part is calculating how much you should actually pay each quarter.
+Unfortunately, knowing if you have to pay estimated quarterly taxes is the easy part.
+The hard part is calculating how much you actually owe each quarter.

-To calculate how much your estimated quarterly tax payments will be, first, estimate your expected adjusted gross income, taxable income, deductions, and credits for the year.
+To calculate your estimated quarterly tax payments, first estimate your expected adjusted gross income, taxable income, deductions, and credits for the year.
 One way to do this is to use your income, deductions, and credits from last year as a guide.

 Once you have estimated these figures, it’s a simple matter of applying a few, simple calculations to figure out how much you’ll owe in your estimated quarterly tax payments.
-The Estimated Tax Worksheet found in Form 1040-ES will guide you through these calculations in detail.
+If you need a little more guidance, the IRS’ Estimated Tax Worksheet found in Form 1040-ES for individuals or Form 1120-W for corporations, will guide you through these calculations in detail.

 Putting It into Practice

 To make the process clear, here’s an example of how Stephanie, a sole proprietor, would calculate her estimated quarterly tax payments, based on her income tax and self-employment tax owed.